cds-snc/notification-api/README.md

 7. Restart your terminal and make your virtual environtment:

-`mkvirtualenv -p ~/.pyenv/versions/3.6.10/bin/python notifications-api`
+`mkvirtualenv -p ~/.pyenv/versions/3.6.10/bin/python notification-api`

 8. You can now return to your environment any time by entering

-`workon notifications-api`
+`workon notification-api`

  Exit the virtual environment by running `deactivate`